tjyu1040/GallyShuttle/README.md

 GallyShuttle
 ============
 This is an Android project to get schedules of Gallaudet University shuttles and to notify users of arrival/departure times.
-This project is still under development, but Gallaudet students, feel free to fork and contribute to this project!
+Gallaudet students, feel free to fork and contribute to this project!
 View the change log for this project [here] (CHANGELOG.md).

 [![Google Play link](https://developer.android.com/images/brand/en_generic_rgb_wo_60.png)] (https://play.google.com/store/apps/details?id=com.ephemeraldreams.gallyshuttle)